EU27 scope 1 GHG emissions fall 55% since 1990

-Use Best available Techniques to minimize emissions to water and air and to retrofit chemical plants: the chemical industry invests continuously in the improvement of their production plants.
-Best available techniques are implemented to optimize production and to minimize emissions to the environment
+Use Best Available Techniques (BAT) to minimise emissions to water and air and to retrofit chemical plants: the chemical industry invests continuously in the improvement of their production plants.
+Best Available Techniques are implemented to optimise production and to minimise emissions to the environment

-Emission of air pollutants: Between 2007 and 2019, the chemical industry achieved a 40 per cent reduction in its acidifying emissions.
+Emission of air pollutants: Between 2007 and 2019, the chemical industry achieved a 40% reduction in its acidifying emissions.
 Some emissions, such as sulphur oxides (SOx), nitrogen oxides (NOx) and ammonia (NH3), together with their reaction products, lead after their deposition to changes in the chemical composition of the soil and receiving surface water.

 This process interferes with ecosystems, leading to what is termed ‘acidification’ affecting the soils’ and water bodies’ health.
 In the chemical industry, potentially acidifying gases originate mainly from combustion and the production of sulphuric acid, ammonia, and nitric acid.